FAQs and

 We do not act as virtual consultants.
 We will only provide guidance if we were physically onsite to assess.
 However, we will provide rudimentary comments on your ERMI/HERTSMI-2 as courtesy if you email them to us.

 • First, the issue might not be mold.
-Be sure the symptoms aren’t from allergens, gases/chemicals, or irritating particles.
+Be sure the symptoms aren’t from bacterial exposures (such as Actinomycete bacteria or endotoxins from Gram-negative bacteria, allergens, gases/chemicals, or irritating particles.

 If all other contaminants are ruled out, then consider if the mold is simply being overlooked because it can be light-colored and easily missed.
 See our YouTube video titled “Detecting and Finding White Mold for Remediation Professionals”.